 The inverse relationship between price and yield comes down to one dynamic: rent does not fall as fast as price.
 A house that costs 45% of the city median does not rent for 45% of the city-median rent, it typically rents for 60% to 75% of it.
 That asymmetry is what opens the yield gap.
 It is also why pure yield-maximisers drift toward outer and semi-rural pockets, while growth-focused investors accept a lower running yield for well-located, liquid stock with stronger historical appreciation.

-Adelaide's Premium Suburbs Trade Income for Amenity and Growth
+Christie Downs's Premium Suburbs Trade Income for Amenity and Growth

 High-demand suburbs for context.
 Same methodology as the yield ranking above.

 These premium suburbs yield less on long-term rental because buyers pay a premium for CBD proximity, private-school catchments, parklands, beaches, and established amenity, and that premium does not flow through one-for-one to rent.
-For short-term rental, the picture can shift: well-located premium suburbs near the coast, the city, or the hills tasting circuit often show meaningfully stronger short-term yields, because holiday-rental guests will pay directly for the amenity that the long-term rental market under-rewards.
-Check each row in the table above, the short-term yield column often tells a different story from the long-term one.
+For short-term rental, the picture can shift: well-located premium suburbs near the coast, the city, or the hills tasting circuit often show stronger short-term yields, because holiday-rental guests will pay directly for the amenity that the long-term rental market under-rewards.
+Check each row in the table above, the short-term yield column often looks different from the long-term one.

 What the Ranking Does Not Show

 Yield is annual rent divided by price, so a high yield can mean depressed prices as easily as strong rents.
-Capital growth is invisible in this ranking: premium Adelaide suburbs have historically delivered stronger price appreciation than outer fringes, and over a 10- to 15-year hold, total returns (income plus growth) can flip the ordering completely.
+Capital growth is invisible in this ranking: premium Christie Downs suburbs have historically delivered stronger price appreciation than outer fringes, and over a 10- to 15-year hold, total returns (income plus growth) can flip the ordering completely.
 Vacancy risk is another blind spot.
 Some high-yield suburbs have thin rental pools, meaning a single vacant month can erase a quarter of the year's yield advantage.
 Data age matters too, since medians lag fast-moving suburbs and can understate recent rent growth or price growth.

 A yield table is a starting point, not a verdict.
 The right suburb depends on whether you are optimising for cash flow now, capital growth later, or a balance of the two, and on how much vacancy and maintenance risk you can absorb.
-Adelaide sits in the appreciation-play category for most of its premium stock, which is why running yields look compressed at the city level.
+Christie Downs sits in the appreciation-play category for most of its premium stock, which is why running yields look compressed at the city level.

 For full per-suburb filtering and saved scenarios, $25 24-hour access.
 Get access

-Adelaide's Yield Range vs State and National Benchmarks
+Christie Downs's Yield Range vs State and National Benchmarks

 Negative Gearing and Depreciation Can Tip the After-Tax Ranking

-Australian investors need to factor tax into the suburb decision, because negative gearing and building depreciation can materially change the after-tax ranking of high-price versus high-yield suburbs.
+Australian investors need to factor tax into the suburb decision, because negative gearing and building depreciation can change the after-tax ranking of high-price versus high-yield suburbs.
 Negative gearing allows any cash-flow loss on an investment property, where mortgage interest and costs exceed rental income, to be offset against your salary or wage income, reducing your taxable income.
 This overwhelmingly benefits long-term rental investors, because investment properties often run at a modest cash loss in the early years of ownership.

 The benefit scales with your marginal tax rate.
-At a 30% marginal rate (taxable income roughly $45,000 to $135,000), every $1 of rental loss saves you $0.30 in tax.
-At 37% ($135,000 to $190,000), it saves $0.37.
+At a 30% marginal rate (taxable income roughly $45,000 to about $135,000), every $1 of rental loss saves you $0.30 in tax.
+At 37% (about $135,000 to $190,000), it saves $0.37.
 At 45% (income above $190,000), it saves $0.45.
-A premium inner-Adelaide property showing a $15,000 pre-tax loss can therefore deliver a $4,500 to $6,750 tax refund, narrowing or reversing its apparent yield disadvantage against a higher-yielding outer suburb.
+A premium inner-Christie Downs property showing a $15,000 pre-tax loss can therefore deliver a $4,500 to about $6,800 tax refund, narrowing or reversing its apparent yield disadvantage against a higher-yielding outer suburb.

 Depreciation amplifies the effect.
 The building depreciation allowance (2.5% per year of the building's construction cost, for buildings less than 40 years old) and fixtures and fittings depreciation (appliances, air conditioning, carpets, blinds) are non-cash deductions, meaning they reduce your taxable income without requiring any actual cash outlay.
 For newer stock, depreciation can add tens of thousands of dollars of deductions across the first decade of ownership.
 Short-term rental properties that run profitably from day one miss most of the negative-gearing benefit, because there is no loss to deduct in the first place.
 The CGT discount (50% on properties held more than 12 months) applies equally to both strategies.

 This is where the dashboard becomes useful: it calculates your after-tax position including negative gearing, building depreciation at 2.5% of building value, and your marginal tax rate based on the income you enter.
-Enter your salary to see how the tax treatment changes the short-term rental versus long-term rental comparison for your specific bracket, and how it shifts the effective ranking of Adelaide suburbs once tax is included.
+Enter your salary to see how the tax treatment changes the short-term rental versus long-term rental comparison for your specific bracket, and how it shifts the effective ranking of Christie Downs suburbs once tax is included.

 Regulation: What to Check Before You Buy